Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
-        <p>This was a weak area for me, not as bad as some areas, but still needing some improvment , scoring 67%.
+        <p>This was a weak area for me, not as bad as some areas, but still needing some improvement, scoring 67%.
 I failed to grasp how to swap variable values, and thus this led to the wrong conclusions.</p>
     </div>

 <div class="section">
         <h2>Example Mistake</h2>
         <ul>
             <li><strong>Mistake 1:</strong> Q1: I got this question incorrect because I wasn't able to correctly swap the first and second variable values.
-I didn't understand how to approach variable swapping and after looking over my answer, I determined the correct way I should approach varriable swapping..</li>
+I didn't understand how to approach variable swapping and after looking over my answer, I determined the correct way I should approach variable swapping..</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>Daily Practice</strong> I'll use resources like Khan Acedemy and online coding practice for 20 min every day, so I can practice swapping the values of two variables.
-This is a very crucial skill to understand in coding, so it's very important I practice the correct way to do it..</li>
+            <li><strong>Daily Practice</strong> I'll use resources like Khan Academy and online coding practice for 20 min every day, so I can practice swapping the values of two variables.
+This is a very crucial skill to understand in coding, so I must practice the correct way to do it..</li>
             <li><strong>AP Daily Classroom Video</strong> I'll use resources like AP Classroom so I can practice my skills at variable swapping.</li>
         </ul>
     </div>